-This calendar year, Mohammed: Is Mohammed eligible? in Food Procescommenced a and completed the Certificate II ssing (Skills First subsidised) and completed the Certificate II is First subsidised). • NO .
-Mohammed has reached the '2 AQF qualifications in a year' limit, so he can't get Skills First funding for any more AQF qualifications this calendar year. • However, he is still eligible to enrol in up to 2 Skills First funded skill sets this year.
+This calendar year, Mohammed:

+- commenced and completed the Certificate II in Food Processing (Skills First subsidised) - commenced and completed the Certificate II in Auslan (Skills First subsidised).

+Is Mohammed eligible?

+- NO. Mohammed has reached the '2 AQF qualifications in a year' limit, so he can't get Skills First funding for any more AQF qualifications this calendar year. - However, he is still eligible to enrol in up to 2 Skills First funded skill sets this year.